 Indications

 Vitamin B5 (pantothenic acid) supplements are not subject to initial review by the U.S. Food and Drug Administration (FDA).
-The agency does not have the authority to examine dietary supplement products for safety and effectiveness prior to marketing.
+The agency does not have the authority to examine dietary supplement products for safety and effectiveness before marketing.
 Out of all the drugs listed in this indications section, only panthenol and dexpanthenol are approved by the FDA for use in cosmetics.
 All other indications listed are non-FDA approved.

-The usage of vitamin B5 is prevalent within the field of dermatology.
-There is a growing interest in the various effects of nonsteroidal anti-inflammatory drugs (NSAIDs).[4]
+The usage of vitamin B5 is prevalent within the field of dermatology.[4]
 This interest has led to a study that compares the effectiveness of dexpanthenol (an alcoholic analog of D-pantothenic acid) as an alternative treatment to atopic dermatitis against a standard treatment of hydrocortisone.
-Overall, the study found that dexpanthenol can potentially treat mild to moderate childhood atopic dermatitis therapy.[5]
-Other research suggests that dexpanthenol cream can be useful in managing mucocutaneous side effects that occur during isotretinoin therapy.[6]
-Isotretinoin therapy is used as a treatment for acne, and its mucocutaneous side effects include dryness of mucous membranes, cheilitis, and xerosis.
+The study found that dexpanthenol can potentially treat mild to moderate childhood atopic dermatitis therapy.[5]

-Pantothenate deficiency can play a vital role in Ach deficiency, neurodegeneration, myelin loss, and age-related dementias like Huntington disease.[11]
+Pantothenate deficiency can play a vital role in acetylcholine deficiency, neurodegeneration, myelin loss, and age-related dementias like Huntington disease.[11]
 Nevertheless, more studies are still needed to test the clinical efficacy of vitamin B5 in these conditions.

 Mechanism of Action

-Vitamin B5 is exclusively a precursor in the synthesis of CoA and thus only directly affects this metabolic pathway.
-CoA has a role in hundreds of human biochemical reactions, such as cell growth, intermediary metabolism, and neurotransmitter synthesis.[12][13]
-The structure of CoA functions as a carbonyl-activating group and as an acyl group carrier to help facilitate these various reactions.[14]
+Vitamin B5 is exclusively a precursor in coenzyme A (CoA) synthesis and thus only directly affects this metabolic pathway.
+CoA has a role in hundreds of human biochemical reactions, such as cell growth, intermediary metabolism, and neurotransmitter synthesis.[14][15]
+The structure of CoA functions as a carbonyl-activating group and as an acyl group carrier to help facilitate these various reactions.[16]

 Administration